qmk/qmk_firmware/docs/features/ps2_mouse.md

 ### Scroll Button {#scroll-button}

 If you're using a trackpoint, you will likely want to be able to use it for scrolling.
-It's possible to enable a "scroll button/s" that when pressed will cause the mouse to scroll instead of moving.
+It's possible to enable a "scroll button/s" that, when pressed, will cause the mouse to scroll instead of move.
-To enable the feature, you must set a scroll button mask as follows:
+To enable this feature, you must set a scroll button mask as follows:

 ```c
 #define PS2_MOUSE_SCROLL_BTN_MASK (1<<PS2_MOUSE_BTN_MIDDLE) /* Default */